 Tile is a popular choice for kitchens due to its durable, water-resistant nature.
 The most popular tile choices include ceramic, porcelain, and stone, although there are also other flooring types that can work well in the kitchen.
-Floor Coverings International White Bear Lake wants to make sure you find the right tile for your White Bear Lake, St. Paul, & Minneapolis kitchen, so be sure to schedule a free in-home estimate to learn and see the different options and before you decide on what tile to purchase!
+Floor Coverings International White Bear Lake wants to make sure you find the right tile for your White Bear Lake, St. Paul and Minneapolis kitchen, so be sure to schedule a free in-home estimate to learn and see the different options and before you decide on what tile to purchase!

 Porcelain tile is a sand and clay mixture that is made hard and dense from high heat and pressure.
 Glazed varieties have a strong coating put on the surface of the tile during the firing process that gives them a colored surface.
 Unglazed varieties have color added to the sand and clay mixture so the color is carried all the way through the tile.
 This is a huge benefit in that no scratches or wear will show on unglazed porcelain!